Skyscanner/cfripper/docs/rule_config_and_filters.md

 )
 ```

 A filter accepts multiple rules.
 Additionally the `Filter` class accepts an optiona debug flag parameter.
-If enabled, it will log every iteration of the filter evaluation.
+If enabled, it will log every iteration of the filter evaluation, except for `or` and `and` operations.
 ```python3
 Filter(
     ...